workos/authkit-nextjs/README.md

 ### Conditional auth

-For pages where you want to display a logged in and logged out view, use `getUser` to retrieve the user profile from WorkOS.
+For pages where you want to display a siged-in and siged-out view, use `getUser` to retrieve the user profile from WorkOS.

 ```jsx
 import { getUser, getSignInUrl } from '@workos-inc/nextjs';